Seodaemun Art Hall: History

-Today
+Closure

 With plans to redevelop the area and the building facing demolition, Seodaemun Art Hall announced in October 2007 that it would be closing.
 To give the theater an appropriate farewell, Kim Eun-joo, the head of Seodaemun Art Hall, invested ₩100 million in upgrading the movie screen and sound system for the purpose of screening her favourite film, Dirty Dancing, for which she translated subtitles herself.
 The theater was given a retro 1980s look, and a 24 m hand painted advertising board for the film was created to decorate the entrance.
 Painted by local artist Kim Young-jun, the board took him and his assistants one week to complete.

 Dirty Dancing opened at Seodaemun Art Hall in November 2007, and with low priced tickets costing ₩3,500 it attracted 700 to 1,000 viewers per day, several times more than the theater's average audience numbers.
 The popularity of the screening allowed the film's run to extend into early 2008.
 Although the theater still remains due to close, it has continued to screen films throughout the year, with a re-release of Hong Kong film A Better Tomorrow opening on 8 August 2008.

 As of 2012, Seodaemun Art Hall is demolished.